Admissions

 What is Triumph Housing?

-Affordable, clean, and abstinence based housing for individuals in recovery.
+Affordable, clean, and substance free housing for individuals and families in recovery.
 The houses we offer are broken into three types of housing: Family Emergency Shelter, Transitional Housing, and Permanent Housing.
-Individuals typically enter our housing after completing a drug and alcohol treatment program.
+Individuals typically enter our housing after completing a substance use disorder program.
 Individuals living in our housing are expected to participate in a recovery program in the community during their residence.
-People are allowed to stay in our housing facilities based
+People are allowed to stay in our housing facilities based on the program length requirements.

 What are the basic house rules?